Null-Force/tfc_azure_lz_core/README.md

 ## Usage

 1. Clone the repository.
-2. Edit `config/management_groups_tree.json`. **Do not change the keys**, only modify 'name' values if you don't want to use default names.
+2. (Optional) Edit `config/management_groups_tree.json`. **Do not change the keys**, only modify 'name' values if you don't want to use default names.
 Ensure all names are unique.
 3. Set the `parent_mng_group_name` variable in the Terraform Cloud Workspace, this is your root management group name.
+(Default value: null_power)
 4. Deploy

 ## Deployment Structure